mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * Other miscellaneous commands (COM_QUIT, COM_PING etc.)

-**NOTE**: if variable assignment is embedded in a write statement it is routed to _Master_ only.
-For example, `INSERT INTO t1 values(@myvar:=5, 7)` would be routed to _Master_ only.
+**NOTE**: if variable assignment is embedded in a write statement it is routed to _primary_ only.
+For example, `INSERT INTO t1 values(@myvar:=5, 7)` would be routed to _primary_ only.

-The router stores all of the executed session commands so that in case of a slave failure, a replacement slave can be chosen and the session command history can be repeated on that new slave.
+The router stores all of the executed session commands so that in case of a replica failure, a replacement replica can be chosen and the session command history can be repeated on that new replica.
 This means that the router stores each executed session command for the duration of the session.
 Applications that use long-running sessions might cause MariaDB MaxScale to consume a growing amount of memory unless the sessions are closed.
 This can be solved by adjusting the